-Bostrom isn’t the only one who believes this theory.
-Elon Musk claims that the “odds that we’re in base reality is one in billions.”
-So, we might not even be the core simulation but just one simply made by another, or just another simulation in one of billions.
+Bostrom is not alone in his belief.
+Elon Musk himself asserts that the “odds of us being in base reality are one in billions.”
+Therefore, we might not even be the core simulation but merely one simulation among countless others.

 At first, it may seem outlandish to entertain the idea that our surroundings are not real when they feel undeniably tangible every day.
 The cup you hold, the phone in your pocket, and the thoughts occupying your mind appear unquestionably real.
 However, even if it turns out that everything is simulated, our experiences would still feel real to us.

 Humanity has made remarkable strides in technology, particularly in the field of AI.
 These advanced computers possess a certain level of autonomy in their decision-making.
 While not claiming certainty, it is worth considering various scenarios for our creation.
 The ongoing debate on existence will persist, with humans constantly seeking answers about our origins.
 From a subjective standpoint, every possibility remains plausible, especially when considering the immense intelligence of a superhumanly smart entity like a computer.
 Perhaps we did not invent computers, but rather stumbled upon something that already existed.

 This contemplation offers food for thought and invites us to consider the nature of our reality.